Get documents signed in minutes, not days.

 What document formats does Adobe Sign support for e-signatures?

 Adobe Sign lets you upload a wide range of documents types when you request signatures from others or build reusable templates.
-They include:
+They include the following:

 - Adobe PDF (.pdf)